 - 1. Changing Times and Technology

 - 2. The Workplace

 - 3. Geography

 - 4. Biography

 [Possible essay topics are listed.
-Students may use vocabulary from IE Core news articles, vocabulary notebooks, or from the following word list taken from Interchange 2 and Interactions 2.]
+Students may use vocabulary from IE Core news articles, vocabulary notebooks and the following word list taken from Interchange 2.]

 Themes for writing the Analysis essay